What Are American Depositary Receipts?

-American Depositary Receipts have a number of unique differences relative to foreign stocks or traditional U.S. stocks that are equally important to consider.
+ADRs have a number of unique differences relative to foreign stocks or traditional U.S. stocks that are equally important to consider.

-Unlike U.S. stocks, the dividends may also be subject to tax by the company's home country (although they're usually automatically withheld by the sponsor).
+Unlike U.S. stocks, the dividends may also be subject to tax by the company's home country.
+However, they're usually automatically withheld by the sponsor.
 Investors may choose to apply a credit to their U.S. taxes or apply for a refund abroad to avoid double taxation.

 When to Use ADRs

 Once you have a bit of international investing experience under your belt, ADRs can be a powerful tool to customize your portfolio or make targeted investments in specific companies, sectors, and countries.
 The flexibility may be especially appealing to value investors looking to expand their reach into international markets rather than only being able to access domestic stocks.

 If you are just getting started in international investing, though, it's much easier to stick with a good international mutual fund or ETF until you have a firm grasp of the basics.